 Apigee hybrid implements the data collection pod as a ReplicaSet with a minimum of two replicas.

-The following image shows the trace, analytics, and deployment status data collection process:
+The following image shows the debug, analytics, and deployment status data collection process:

-Note that the trace, analytics, and deployment status data is not stored in the same location or accessed in the same way as the logging and metrics data:
+Note that the debug, analytics, and deployment status data is not stored in the same location or accessed in the same way as the logging and metrics data:

-- Logging and metrics data are stored on your GCP Project and accessed via a tool such as Stackdriver or whatever you choose to use.
+- Logging and metrics data are stored on your GCP Project and accessed via a tool such as Cloud Operations or whatever you choose to use.

 - Debug, analytics and deployment status data, on the other hand, is stored in the hybrid management plane and you access it via Apigee services such as the hybrid UI or Apigee APIs.